kexiZeroing/kexiZeroing.github.io/src/posts/bitwise-operations.md

 ```

 Arithmetically shift right by 31, it becomes either all ones if it is smaller than 128 or all zeros if it is greater or equal to 128.
 (0111 -> 0011 -> 0001 -> 0000 or 1000 -> 1100 -> 1110 -> 1111).
 The second line adds to the sum either `0xFFFFFFFF & data[c]` (so `data[c]`) in the case that `data[c] >= 128`, or `0 & data[c]` (so zero) in the case that `data[c] < 128`.

+### How big is 10 MB anyway?
+If you are dealing with characters, it will depend on the charset/encoding.
+- An ASCII character in 8-bit ASCII encoding is 8 bits (1 byte), though it can fit in 7 bits.
+- A Unicode character in UTF-8 encoding is between 8 bits (1 byte) and 32 bits (4 bytes).
+- A Unicode character in UTF-16 encoding is between 16 (2 bytes) and 32 bits (4 bytes), though most of the common characters take 16 bits.
+This is the encoding used by Windows internally.

+What is the average size of JavaScript code downloaded per website?
+It seems like shipping 10 MB of code is normal now.
+If we assume that the average code line is about 65 characters, that would mean we are shipping ~150,000 lines of code.